 Auckland Uptown Walk

-This tour is based on/includes Auckland Council's data.
+This tour is based on and includes information from Auckland Council.

 Get the best experience with the app

 The Cya On The Road app gives you an itinerary of 24 hidden gems with fascinating stories, complete with audio guides, maps, top rated nearby hotels, cheap flights, car hire deals, attraction discounts and the best local eats.